AlbertoSabater/AlbertoSabater.github.io/resources.md

 * [Reinforcement Learning](https://github.com/dennybritz/reinforcement-learning): repo with the implementation of Reinforcement Learning Algorithms, exercises, solutions and links to their theory.
 * [Evolution Strategies](http://blog.otoro.net/2017/10/29/visual-evolution-strategies/): a visual explanation of some Evolution Strategies.
 * [Network Science](http://barabasi.com/networksciencebook/): online textbook for network science.
 From graph theory to advanced network algorithms.
+* [The Matrix Calculus You Need For Deep Learning](http://parrt.cs.usfca.edu/doc/matrix-calculus/index.html): this paper is an attempt to explain all the matrix calculus you need in order to understand the training of deep neural networks.
 * [Time Series Analysis](http://www.blackarbs.com/blog/time-series-analysis-in-python-linear-models-to-garch/11/1/2016)

 <!---